Iorwerth Isaac

+Early life

+Isaac was born in Cilfynydd, Wales.
+He attended Pontypridd Grammar School.

 Rugby career

+Rugby union

 Isaac was first selected for Wales in their opening game of the 1933 Home Nations Championship.
 The match was against England at their national stadium, Twickenham.
 Wales had failed to win at the ground in their first nine attempts, and the Welsh failure at the ground was known as the 'Twickenham bogey'.
 Isaac was placed at open-side flanker, opposite the veteran Tom Arthur who was positioned on the blind side.
 Isaac, along with Turnbull, and Arthur, continually spoiled the English scrum.
 When Isaac caused the English half-backs to loose the loose maul, Watcyn Thomas heeled the ball back for Wooller, and then Davey to feed Ronnie Boon who scored a Welsh try.
 The game ended 7–3, with all the Welsh points scored by Boon, who had also placed a drop goal.
 Isaacs played just one more international game in the very next match of the Home Nations Championship against Scotland at St. Helens, his international career identical to that of Raymond Bark-Jones.

-At the start of the 1933/34 season Isaac left rugby union behind when he 'Went North' switching to the professional rugby league game, joining Leeds RLFC.